MACHINE NAME = WEB 2

 Most replies were received within five days, though response times varied widely.
 More complete and useful answers often required additional time for internal coordination and verification.

 Based on the results, the report identifies 23 calendar days as a practical benchmark – fast enough to retain practical value for traders, while allowing enquiry points to provide accurate and tailored information.
-Automated responses are highlighted as a simple way to manage expectations and build trust.
+Simple tools such as automated response acknowledgements can help manage expectations, signal responsiveness and support trust in enquiry point services.

 Trade information portals strengthen enquiry points

-Countries operating trade information portals – official online platforms that publish import, export and transit procedures in one place – consistently delivered higher-quality responses.
+Countries operating trade information portals – official online platforms that publish import, export and transit procedures in one place – were more likely to provide clearer and more precise responses to traders’ queries.
 Enquiry points linked to these portals responded more precisely and performed better overall than those operating in isolation.

-The report recommends embedding enquiry points directly within trade portals and exploring automation, including AI-based tools, to handle routine queries and free up staff capacity.
+The report highlights the value of embedding enquiry points directly within trade portals and exploring automation, including AI-based tools, to handle routine queries and free up staff capacity.

 Not just administrative add-ons